 Unlike most instances of piles, symptomatic hemorrhoids are often a chronic condition - they unfortunately don’t just go away.
 If you have this condition, you’ll experience occasional flare-ups, causing pain, itching, irritation, burning, and sometimes bleeding.

 Don’t worry: when you experience a flare-up, you can turn to Preparation H and some simple, at-home treatments to ease your symptoms.
-Most hemorrhoid flare-ups will go away after 7 days of home treatment1.
+Most hemorrhoid flare-ups will go away after 7 days of home treatment.
 Read on to learn several ways you can get hemorrhoid relief without visiting your doctor.

 HOME REMEDIES FOR HEMORRHOIDS